shaunvxc/vm-crash-course/exercises/ch1/exercise_04.md

 ### Bonus

-Create an assembler `a4`, in python, to build programs for machine `m4`.
+Create an assembler `a4`, in python, to build programs for `m4`.
 The assembler should be able to create binary programs given a source code.
 The source code is just a collection of subroutines whose instructions are per line.
 Example of source code:

 ```
 routine 7 { //  1+2